 It will be the only exam of the course and it will be late in the semester but before the usual time of a final so you can devote the last part of the semester to the paper.

 2. Presentation [10%]:

-It will be an in-class presentation about the paper you are proposing to complete for the course.
-Presentations will be held during the last few classes of the course, depending on enrollment.
-Tentative starting date for students' presentiations is November 10.
+It will be an in-class presentation of about an hour on the paper you are proposing to complete for the course.
+Tentative starting date for students' presentiations is April 9, 2019.

 3. Paper [50%]: